-Join Justin Putney for an in-depth discussion in this video Creating character and paragraph styles, part of UX Design Tools: Illustrator.
+Join Justin Putney for an in-depth discussion in this video Creating character and paragraph styles, part of Illustrator for UX Design.

 In this video, we're going to take a look at the basis of using text in Illustrator as it applies to making wireframes.
 Specifically, we're going to take a look at character and paragraph styles, and how you can make your text elements reusable so that you can rapidly generate wireframes.
 So let's go up to File and choose New.
 And I'm going to stick with that default web profile, so that we have pixels and RGB color.
 First, I want to point out something about two different types of text.
 So I'm going to select the Type tool, in the tool bar.